trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 ## Disclaimers
 Hubitat Elevation, which this driver is a component of, is not a security system and should not be relied on as one.

+With regards to the Alarm I/O ports: Hard-wired security systems are complex and may be difficult to understand for those with little or no experience in electrical theory and application.
+The method used to jump the I/O ports was first obtained in 2018 from a knowledgeable security systems professional on the IpCamTalk Forum when I was integrating my new cameras with Vera.
+Prior to publishing this User Guide, I confirmed the existence and operation of the internal dry contact relays on the Alarm I/O ports of Hikvision devices using Hikvision documentation.
+The description presented herein is based on my personal knowledge of electrical theory and application and my best effort at obtaining factual and accurate information on the operation of the Alarm I/O ports.
+Thus, the description presented herein should not be taken as completely accurate or factual.

 USE AT YOUR OWN RISK

 And have a wonderful day! :)